joshw52/XSS-Keylogger-App/README.md

 # React / Flask Keylogger App

-This application will allow a user to create XSS payloads for recording keystrokes, as well as view logs of recorded keystrokes sent from vulnerable web applications with the payload running.
+This Proof-of-Concept application will allow a user to create XSS payloads for recording keystrokes, as well as view logs of recorded keystrokes sent from vulnerable web applications with the payload running.

 ## Flask Server Setup

-In `server`, simply run `bash run.sh` to set up and run the server.
+In `server`, run `bash run.sh` to set up and run the server.

 ## React Client Setup